How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 What is Florida's maximum interest rate for a private promissory note?

 Florida Statute §687.02 sets the usury limit at 18% per year for loans under $500,000 and 25% per year for loans of $500,000 or more.
 Charging above the 18% limit is civil usury (forfeiture of excess interest).
 Charging above 25% is criminal usury - a third-degree felony.
-Florida's 5-year statute of limitations applies to written promissory notes.
+For a promissory note, Florida applies the Uniform Commercial Code six-year period (Fla.
+Stat.
+673.1181).
 Seller-financed mortgages and certain business loans have different rate rules.

 Create Your Florida Promissory Note